fuzeplay/flyer-dev-env-setup-instructions/README.md

 ![Upload Done](https://github.com/fuzeplay/flyer-dev-env-setup-instructions/blob/master/upload_done.png?raw=true)

-You can now disconnect your board from your computer and play the modified Newbie Zubi Game :P
+6. You can now disconnect Zubi Flyer's Board from your computer and play the modified Newbie Zubi Game :P

+### To reset Zubi Flyer to factory settings:
+Simply copy and past the code from Zubi Flyer's Zip.
+Library titled "Factory Install" into the Arduino IDE, push the "reset" button on Zubi Flyer's Board, and then click the "upload" button in the Arduino IDE.
+Once the Factory Install code is done uploading, disconnect Zubi Flyer from your computer and go play!